How We Beat The Rabbits

-They are in huge wire bins, in long rows, sorted by colors.
+The irregular paving stones are in huge wire bins, in long rows, sorted by colors.
 Red stones, green stones black stones, ours are silvery with shiny dots.
 You pick out the ones you want (foot size) and fill your car.

 Along The Sides

 This stuff is Asiatic Jasmine.
-It is a low growing, low maintenance ground cover that creates a green bed over the ground.
+It is a low-growing, low-maintenance ground cover that creates a green bed over the ground.
 It doesn’t care if it’s sunny or shady, and you trim it a couple of times each year.
 It is hardy and evergreen in zones 7b-10.

 We added a little dark green liriope around the edges.